 Posted on February 27th, 2018

 Financial compensation for asbestos exposure can be useful not only to people coping with life-altering illnesses but also to their spouses and dependents.
 Thus, legal remedies may be available for family members.
 In all cases, filing asbestos claims is a complicated and time-sensitive process and the help of an asbestos lawyer is crucial.

 Throughout the last century, over 11 million people were exposed to asbestos in the workplace across the United States.
 The business executives responsible for running companies that produced asbestos-containing products were preoccupied with their own financial gain, completely disregarding the wellbeing of workers.
 Consequently, despite being aware of the health problems exposure could cause, they refused to stop the use of this highly carcinogenic mineral until they no longer had a choice.

-As should have been expected, an important number of workers have later developed harrowing diseases such as asbestosis or lung cancer, which often ended up claiming their lives.
+As should have been expected, an important number of workers have later developed harrowing diseases such as mesothelioma or lung cancer, which often ended up claiming their lives.
 Since it may take up to 50 years from the time the first asbestos exposure took place for a disease to develop, more than 12,000 victims are still diagnosed with asbestos-related diseases every year in the U.S.

 Over recent decades, asbestos trust funds have been the primary source of compensation for victims of occupational exposure, as the majority of liable companies were forced to establish trust funds upon entering bankruptcy protection.
 Thus, victims of workplace asbestos exposure can benefit from the compensation they are entitled to in a considerably easier way compared to filing a lawsuit.
 With the assistance of a lawyer who specializes in asbestos cases, a person whose health is affected by asbestos can recover the maximum compensation he or she is eligible for within one month to one year.